daverona/docker-cromwell/README.md

   daverona/cromwell
 ```

-To this work the configuration file `app.conf` must contain `submit-docker` key
+In this case the configuration file `app.conf` must contain `submit-docker` key
 under `Local` backend section next to `submit` key.
 Like this:

 ```hocon